ka-architect/aws-solutions-architect-associate/topics/data/analytics/README.md

 - Can stream from DynamoDB, KDS, Neptune, to search for the action and then you can query the DB

 ## Amazon EMR (Hadoop)
-- Fully managed Hadoop clusters for analyzing and processing big data
+- Fully managed Hadoop clusters for analyzing and processing big data and store
 - EMR = Elastic Map Reduce
 - Bundled with tools like Spark, HBase, Presto, Apache Flink
 - Node Types: